Go Back

 • Continue beating while slowly pouring in the milk or sparkling water (or other beverage) to mix.
 Once incorporated, add the yeast.
 Beat until the batter is smooth, then increase mixing speed and beat for 3-4 minutes.

 • Spoon batter into oiled rings or pans, filling no more than half-way up.
 Smooth the tops with a wet rubber spatula.
-Don’t make the buns too large at this stage, unless you’re looking for kaiser rolls!
+Don’t make the buns too large at this stage because they will rise.

 • Brush all buns lightly with olive oil, egg wash or milk and sprinkle with sesame seeds, if desired.

-• Cover with oiled wax paper or parchment and let rise in a warm, moist place for 30 minutes (an oven preheated to 200 F, then turned off, with a bowl of water in the oven to add moisture, is a good option).
+• Cover with oiled parchment and let rise in a warm, moist place for 30 minutes (an oven preheated to 200℉, then turned off, with a bowl of water in the oven to add moisture, is a good option).
 Do not let the rolls rise more than double their size, or they will rise too much to support themselves and may collapse when cooling.

 • When the rolls have risen, bake at 375º F (static) or 350º F (convection) for approximately 10-12 minutes (for mini buns, start checking at 7 minutes).
 The internal temperature of the rolls should be approximately 205 – 210º F and a toothpick inserted into the centers should come out dry with only crumbs attached.
 The rolls should have risen above the tops of the pans, and will be golden brown with a nice crust.